VictoriaMetrics/vmctl/README.md

 As soon as required flags are provided and all endpoints are accessible, `vmctl` will start the InfluxDB scheme exploration.
 Basically, it just fetches all fields and timeseries from the provided database and builds up registry of all available timeseries.
 Then `vmctl` sends fetch requests for each timeseries to InfluxDB one by one and pass results to VM importer.
-VM importer then accumulates received datapoints in batches and sends import requests to VM.
+VM importer then accumulates received samples in batches and sends import requests to VM.

 The importing process example for local installation of InfluxDB(`http://localhost:8086`) and single-node VictoriaMetrics(`http://localhost:8428`):